Lisandro Martínez: Manchester United

 On 16 July 2022, it was announced that Manchester United had agreed a deal with Ajax for the signing of Martínez for a reported transfer fee between £47 million to £49 million, plus £8.5 million in add-ons.
 The transfer was officially completed on 27 July, when Martínez signed a five-year contract with the club.
 The next day, it was confirmed that he would wear the number six shirt last worn by Paul Pogba.
 On 7 August, Martínez made his club debut in a 2–1 home loss against Brighton & Hove Albion in the Premier League.
+However, after performances against rivals Liverpool and Southampton, he received the Manchester United Player of the Month award for August.

 On 22 January 2023, Martínez scored his first goal for Manchester United in a 3–2 defeat against Arsenal at the Emirates Stadium.
-His first trophy came on 26 February 2023, with a win over Newcastle in the 2023 EFL Cup final.
+His first trophy with the club came on 26 February, with a win over Newcastle United in the 2023 EFL Cup final.
+On 13 April, Martínez injured his right foot while playing in the first leg of the Europa League quarter-final against Sevilla.
+The following day, it was confirmed that he fractured the fifth metatarsal bone in his right foot and would miss the remainder of the season.

+On 29 September, Martínez reinjured his foot, and was sidelined for four months, returning on 14 January 2024 as a substitute in Manchester United's 2–2 draw against Tottenham Hotspur.
+On 4 February, in a match against West Ham United, he was substituted in the 71st minute after a collision with West Ham defender Vladimír Coufal.
+It was then confirmed that he had sustained an MCL injury, and was expected to be out for at least eight weeks.
+He returned on 25 May in the 2024 FA Cup final against local rivals Manchester City, where United triumphed with a 2–1 victory.

+On 5 January 2025, Martínez scored the opening goal in a 2–2 draw against Liverpool at Anfield.
+He became the first Manchester United player to score at their rivals' ground since Jesse Lingard in 2018, ending a drought of five league visits to Anfield without a goal.
+On 26 January, Martínez's deflected shot handed United a 1–0 victory over Fulham at Craven Cottage.
+A week later, on 2 February, he sustained an ACL injury during a match against Crystal Palace, which would sideline him for the rest of the season.